Copyright © 2017 California Project LEAN. All rights reserved.

 California Project LEAN and in partnership with the another CDPH program, Safe and Active Communities, has taken the lead for the physical activity initiative for this grant.
 The physical activity initiative will focus on joint use of school facilities and CDPH will lay the ground work to advance state and local policies that increase equitable access to safe and attractive school facilities outside of the school day for physical activity and recreation.
 Read our Joint Use Project Fact Sheet for more information about the project.

-The key aims of the grant are to:
+The key aims of the grant were to:

 Many communities across California lack safe, well-maintained, and accessible places for community members to be physically active.
 Access to no- or low-cost public spaces for physical activity plays a critical role in the prevention and treatment of obesity and overweight.
 In many communities, schools provide the only open space for recreation and physical activity for students, families, and the community.
 Policies and practices that support community use of outdoor facilities anytime outside of the school day and/or agreements where schools/districts/county offices of education jointly share recreational facilities for community use before, during and/or after the school day are a healthy solution that optimizes resources.